Admissions and Paying your deposit

 You must speak with a financial aid counselor for full details.

 Yes!
-We accept AP credits in most academic subjects, requirement or elective, if you earned a four or five on the test.
+We accept a maximum number of nine AP credits in most academic subjects, requirement or elective, if you earned a four or five on the test.
 However, we do not accept AP Music Theory credits.
 Our own music theory course offerings will help us determine your level of development to accurately place you in future courses.

 Transfer credits are accepted in liberal arts subjects.
 We do not accept transfer credits for Music Theory.
 Placement for Music Theory classes is held during audition week and orientation through the Admissions Office.